okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/third-party-cookies/index.md

 You can implement a workaround by using the [custom URL domain](/docs/guides/custom-url-domain/) feature.

-By making your Okta org effectively part of the same domain as your application server from a browser’s perspective, Custom URL Domain moves Okta session cookies to a first-party context.
+By making your Okta org effectively part of the same domain as your application server from a browser’s perspective, use of custom URL domain moves Okta session cookies to a first-party context.
 Calls to Okta become calls within the same site, and Safari third-party cookie blocking is no longer triggered.

 For example, if your original Okta org is `companyname.okta.com`, and your app server is `app.companyname.com`, you would use the custom URL domain feature to give your Okta org a new URL like `login.companyname.com`.
 This puts your app and your Okta org within the same site.

-It's okay for them to have different subdomains (in this example, `app` and `auth`).
-Only the effective Top-Level Domain plus the one label immediately to its left (eTLD+1) need to be the same (in this example, `companyname.com`), in order for your app and your Okta org to be considered as being on the same site.
+It's okay for the Okta org and the app server to have different subdomains (in the above example, `app` and `auth`).
+Only the effective Top-Level Domain plus the one label immediately to its left (eTLD+1) need to be the same (in the example, `companyname.com`).

-After setting up Custom URL Domain, your need to update your configuration of the Okta Sign-In Widget and of any Okta SDKs you utilize, so that they use your new custom domain as the base URL of your org.
+After setting up custom URL domain, your need to update your configuration of the Okta Sign-In Widget and of any Okta SDKs, so that they use your new custom domain as the base URL of your org.

 If your code makes any XHR calls directly to Okta endpoints, you need to update the URLs of those calls.

-The following examples assume your original Okta Org URL was `companyname.okta.com` and your custom URL domain is `login.companyname.com`.
+The following examples of these changes assume your original Okta Org URL is `companyname.okta.com` and your custom URL domain is `login.companyname.com`:

 ### Sign-In Widget